 In January 2017, the FASB issued ASU 2017-01, Business Combinations (Topic 805); Clarifying the Definition of a Business.
 The amendments in this update clarify the definition of a business to help companies evaluate whether transactions should be accounted for as acquisitions or disposals of assets or businesses.
 The amendments in this update are effective for public companies for annual periods beginning after December 15, 2017, including interim periods within those periods.
-We are evaluating the impact of adopting this guidance on our Consolidated Financial Statements.
+The Company has adopted this guidance on our Consolidated Financial Statements and it has no impact on the Company's financial statements.